cap-js-community/feature-toggle-library/docs/plugin/index.md

 ### Read Redis State

-Get information about the remote redis state of all maintained toggles, even ones that are not configured.
+Get information about the remote redis state of all toggles with maintained values, even ones that are not configured.
 This endpoint will show the state within redis.
-Only toggles that differ from their fallback values are visible there.
+Only toggles with maintained values will be shown here.
+In the example, we can see `/check/priority` with the maintained values.
+We can also see a `/legacy-key` toggle, which has maintained values that are not associated with a configuration `{ "SOURCE": "NONE" }`.

+{: .info }
+Note that reading the redis state can reveal legacy key values that used to be configured and maintained but are no longer in the configuration.
+These values can be cleaned up by using the [redisUpdate](#update-feature-toggle) endpoint with the `remoteOnly` option.

 <b>Example Request/Response</b>